-What is an Ionic Bond Or Electrovalent Bond?
+What is an Ionic Bond?

 There are primarily three ways in which two atoms combine together to lose energy and to become stable.
 One of the ways is by donating or accepting electrons so as to complete their octet configuration.
 The bond formed by this kind of combination is known as an ionic bond or electrovalent bond.

 An Ionic bond is the bond formed by the complete transfer of valence electron so as to attain stability.
 This type of bonding leads to the formation of two oppositely charged ions – positive ion known as cations and negative ions are known as anions.
-The presence of two oppositely charged ions results in strong attractive force between them.
+The presence of two oppositely charged ions results in a strong attractive force between them.
 This force is an ionic or electrovalent bond.

-Due to the presence of a strong force of attraction between cations and anions in ionic bonded molecules, following properties are observed:
+Due to the presence of a strong force of attraction between cations and anions in ionic bonded molecules, the following properties are observed:

 - The ionic bond has charge separation and so they are the most reactive of all the bonds in the proper medium.

 - The ionic bonded molecules have high melting and boiling point.